nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Parameter      | Description                   | Example
 ---------------|-------------------------------|--------------------------------
-`INDEX`        | The index number of the deliverable you wish to mark as completed in your displayed deliverable list. <br><br>Detail: <br>It must be a positive integer. |`2`: Represents the 2nd deliverable in your list
+`INDEX`        | The index number of the deliverable you wish to mark as completed in your displayed deliverable list. <br><br>It must be a positive integer. |`2`: Represents the 2nd deliverable in your list

 <div markdown="block" class="alert alert-info">